STIPS - Space Telescope Imaging Product Simulator

 Current Software Version

-This documentation is written for STIPS version 2.1.0 (released on November 15, 2023).
+This documentation is written for STIPS version 2.2.2 (released on December 16, 2024).
 The software can be obtained from the STScI-STIPS Github repository.
-Up-to-date development documentation is available in the detailed development documentation on the STIPS readthedocs
+Up-to-date development documentation is available in the STIPS readthedocs.

 Acknowledgements

 STIPS was developed by Brian York (@york-stsci), Robel Geda (@robelgeda), and O. Justin Otor (@ojustino).
-Python ePSF code developed by Sebastian Gomez (@gmzsebastian) is based on Fortran code developed by Andrea Bellini (@AndreaBellini).
+Python ePSF code developed by Sebastian Gomez (@gmzsebastian) is based on Fortran software written by Andrea Bellini (@AndreaBellini).

 For additional questions not answered in this article, please contact the Roman Help Desk at STScI.